Exercises to help recovery after degenerative disc disease surgery

-Your recovery after having degenerative disc disease surgery at Laser Spine Institute will rely on many factors, including how you exercise during the weeks following the procedure.
+Your recovery after having minimally invasive degenerative disc disease surgery at Laser Spine Institute will rely on many factors, including how you exercise during the weeks following the procedure.
 Ideally, you should gradually work your way through easier, less strenuous exercises before you begin more intense activities.
 By gently pushing yourself, you can benefit from strengthening exercises without the issues that can arise by doing too much too quickly.
 As you start to exercise, it is important to stay in close contact with your surgical team and your primary care doctor while following the postsurgical instructions you’ve been given.

 Exercises you might be advised to try